Local Impact

 Berkshire Taconic established the Fund for Columbia County in 1999 to help strengthen communities and improve the quality of life for the residents of Columbia County, N.Y.
 The fund serves as a permanent resource to help organizations create and implement programs that make life safer, healthier and more equitable.

-Through its Grants for Community Impact program, the fund supports projects that further youth development, economic equity, civic and community engagement, the arts, education, the environment, and health and social services that directly impact the people of Columbia County.
+Through its General Operating Support Grants, the fund invests in organizations that further youth development, economic equity, civic and community engagement, the arts, education, the environment, and health and social services that directly impact the people of Columbia County.

 Total amount of grantmaking since 1999